CodeHavenX/MonoRepo/alpaca-scheduler/back-end/README.md

 ### Set the Supabase Environment Variables

 Before running the server locally make sure that Supabase is running locally by following the steps above.
-Once Supabase is running you will see the following output:
+Once Supabase is running the following output will display:

 ```bash
 supabase start